-How does it work?Cocoa contains a variety of chemicals, including antioxidants called flavonoids.
-It is not clear how these might work in the body, but they appear to cause relaxation of veins.
-This could lead to lower blood pressure.
-These compounds might also reduce the activity of chemicals in the body that promote inflammation or blockage of blood vessels.
+Cocoa contains a variety of chemicals, including antioxidants called flavonoids.
+It's not clear how these might work in the body, but they appear to relax the blood vessels.
+This could lead to lower blood pressure, and reduce inflammation and blockage of blood vessels.

-Uses & Effectiveness
+Uses & Effectiveness ?

 Possibly Effective for